-In the Middle Ages this was the location of the important hamlet of Romborough, but it seems likely that whole population – and the place’s very identity – was wiped out by the Black Death.
+In the Middle Ages this was the location of the significant hamlet of Romborough, but it seems likely that the whole population – and the place’s very identity – was wiped out by the Black Death.

 After its woodland was cleared in the early 1600s this became an area of nursery gardens and, from the 1780s onwards, of prosperous merchants’ villas.
 Hither Green’s present name was coined around that time.